DevExpress/testcafe-studio-docs/documentation/user-interface/fixture-view.md

 ![Fixture view](../../images/user-interface/fixture-view.png)

-It also allows you to perform the following tasks:
+You can also perform the following tasks in this view:

 * [Recording New Tests](#recording-new-tests)
 * [Running the Fixture or Individual Tests](#running-the-fixture-or-individual-tests)